 By 1956, he was producing 1000 dozen pies an hour.
 The pies were delivered fresh to outlets around Melbourne and by 1960 there were 98 vans in the Four ‘n Twenty fleet.
 That year, McClure sold the business to Peters Ice Cream (Vic.)
 Ltd and the brand continued for many years as part of the Petersville empire.

 Petersville and its brands changed hands during the 1990s.
 Pacific Dunlop acquired the company in 1991 as part of its diversification program and created the Pacific Brands Food Group.
 In 1995 the group, with brand names including Edgell-Birds Eye, Plumrose, Big Sister, Four ‘n Twenty, Leggo, Vitari, and Herbert Adams, was sold to the American Simplot.
 Four ‘n Twenty remained in American hands until 2003 when it was bought by pie manufacturer, Patties.
+The brand passed into foreign hands once more when Patties was sold to the Asian investment group, PAG, in 2022.

 In Victoria, Four ‘n Twenty has long been associated with Australian rules football, being sold at matches.
-Many early television commercials featured footballers, including Collingwood’s Lou Richards and Essendon’S Jack (Captain Blood) Dyer.
+Many early television commercials featured footballers, including Collingwood’s Lou Richards and Richmond’s Jack (Captain Blood) Dyer.
 The jingle ran:

 Oh what a lovely pie me boys, a Four ‘n Twenty Pie